-If the defendant had sought relief under Rule 29.07(d) and the defendant's guilty plea had been withdrawn,6 Relator could have moved to amend the charge from felony stealing more than \$500 (which is now in doubt due to State v.
-Bazell, 497 S.W.3d 263 (Mo.
-2016)) to felony receiving stolen property.
+If the defendant had sought relief under Rule 29.07(d) and the defendant's guilty plea had been withdrawn, Relator could have moved to amend the charge from felony stealing more than \$500 to felony receiving stolen property.
 At that point, the parties and the Court would have been permitted to re-implement the original plea agreement.
-The defendant could have pleaded guilty to the amended charge of felony receiving stolen property and been placed back on probation as originally agreed by the parties.
+The manifestly unjust to sentence a person to a felony if what that person did was not a felony?
+Yes.
+But under the facts of this case, is it manifestly unjust to sentence a person under the name and statute number of one particular felony if that person was actually guilty of a felony with a different name and statute number that had virtually the same elements?
+No. Is it manifestly unjust to put the wrong name and statute number on a conviction?
+Not if the names are stealing and receiving stolen property.